-On Fridays at 3:00 during the semester, the CMES hosts an informal weekly coffee hour and guided discussion of current events in the Middle East and North Africa, open to all and free of charge.
-This page records past and upcoming topics and suggested readings.
+Every Friday at 3:00 pm, the CMES hosts an informal guided discussion of current events in the Middle East and North Africa, open to all and free of charge.
+Below you will find information on past and future topics.

 To receive weekly topics and readings in your inbox, sign up for our mailing list.

 Although Israel held elections just six months ago, Prime Minister Benjamin Netanyahu’s inability to form a coalition government due to tensions between ultra-Orthodox and secular parties has forced Israel to hold another election on 17 September.
 While Netanayhu, Israel’s longest-serving prime minister, hopes to be reelected, former defense minister and leader of the Yisrael Beiteinu party Avigdor Lieberman has emerged as a frontrunner.
 In what some analysts argue is an attempt to earn votes, Netanyahu announced this week that if elected he would officially annex large swaths of the occupied Jordan Valley.
 For their part, Palestinian citizens of Israel wonder if they should boycott the elections all together, given their comparative lack of democratic freedoms in Israel.
 Join us for a discussion of the diverse issues shaping the upcoming Israeli elections.

 Israelis Return to the Polls in an Election that Nobody Wanted

 Should Palestinian Citizens of Israel Boycott the Israeli Elections?

 Netanyahu Vows to Annex Large Parts of Occupied West Bank

 Palestinians in Jordan Valley: ‘Our Lands Are Already Annexed’

 How the Rising Power of the Arab Electorate is Thwarting Netanyahu